Did you know breathing exercises calm driving nerves?

-Several breathing exercises ask you to focus on the out breath which may seem counter-intuitive but there is a reason.
+Learning some simple breathing exercises will help you to calm driving nerves, stress and anxiety quickly whenever you need to.
+Several breathing exercises ask you to focus on the out-breath which may seem counter-intuitive but there is a reason.

-Extending and lengthening the out breath to be longer than the in breath means that you relax a little more as it triggers the parasympathetic nervous system responsible for relaxation and recovery.
-Pursing the lips so that you are gently blowing as if blowing bubbles or candles, rather than just breathing out normally helps to control the breathing by slowing it down.
+Extending and lengthening the out-breath to be longer than the in-breath means that you relax a little more as it triggers the parasympathetic nervous system responsible for relaxation and recovery.
+Pursing the lips so that you are gently blowing as if blowing bubbles or candles, rather than just breathing out normally helps to control the breathing by slowing it down and stimulating the vagus nerve which is central to your fight flight freeze reaction when you feel stressed.
+In addition, breathing in through your nose stimulates the memory centres in the brain, meaning you are better able to remember important facts and information.
+Definitely helpful to calm driving nerves in a test situation.
 If you can notice a little pause between the in and out breath even better.

-Experts recommend that starting with and improving the out breath will automatically improve the quality of your in breath and improving your overall breathing habits.
+Experts recommend that starting with and improving the out-breath will automatically improve the quality of your in-breath and improving your overall breathing habits.
+Why not try syncing your breath in time to the shape in the video to see how breathing exercises can calm driving nerves.